MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/set-the-phone-numbers-included-on-invites.md

 > [!Note]
 > Para obter informações sobre os números de telefone incluídos nos convites no Microsoft Teams, consulte [Definir os números de telefone incluídos nos convites no Microsoft Teams](/MicrosoftTeams/set-the-phone-numbers-included-on-invites-in-teams).

-Videoconferência no Microsoft 365 ou no Office 365 permite que os usuários em sua organização criem reuniões do Skype for Business e, em seguida, permita que os usuários disquem para essas reuniões usando um telefone.
-No Microsoft 365 e no Office 365, você tem a opção de usar uma ponte de conferência de áudio da Microsoft ou uma ponte de audioconferência de terceiros hospedada por um provedor de serviços de audioconferência (ACP) aprovado.
+A audioconferência no Microsoft 365 ou no Office 365 permite que os usuários em sua organização criem reuniões do Skype for Business e permitem que os usuários disquem para essas reuniões usando um telefone.
+No Microsoft 365 e no Office 365, você tem a opção de usar uma ponte de audioconferência da Microsoft ou uma ponte de audioconferência de terceiros hospedada por um provedor de serviços de audioconferência (ACP) aprovado.

 > [!NOTE]
 > There isn't a resource that contains a listing of all of the dial-in numbers for Audio Conferencing.
 If you are looking to see if there are dial-in phone numbers available in your area or country/region, use the **Skype for Business admin center** > **Voice** > **Phone Numbers**, click **Add** then **New Service Numbers**.
 Use the lists for **Country/Region**, **State/Region** and **City** to filter your search.> Also, if you are looking for toll free service numbers, select **Toll-Free** from the **State/Region** list.